gnss-sdr/geniuss-place/_sp-blocks/03-signal-conditioner.md

 block is to resample the signal and to deliver it to the $$ N $$ parallel processing channels.

-Any of them can be by-passed by using a `Pass_Through` implementation.
+Any of them can be bypassed by using a `Pass_Through` implementation.

 The `Signal_Conditioner` implementation accepts the following parameters: